sheltermanager/asm3/doc/manual/publishing.rst

 you wish to change any mappings, then put it back again.
 This is generally only necessary for users who want to send colour information.

+Extra fields
+^^^^^^^^^^^^

+AdoptAPet.com have a number of extra fields that you can set by creating additional animal fields with certain names in your database.
+The system responds to the field names, you can label them anything you want, they must be linked to animal records.

+* indooronly (Yes/No): Must the pet be denied access to outdoors?

+* specialdietaryneeds (Yes/No): Does the pet require a special diet?

 maddiesfund.org / Maddie's Pet Assistant
 ----------------------------------------